syncfusion-content/flutter-docs/Flutter/sparkline/marker.md

 To enable data label for sparkline series, provide [`labelDisplayMode`]() property in sparkline chart widget.

-Following posible values are available in sparkline chart:
+Following possible values are available in sparkline chart:

 * [`none`]() - does not allow to display data points on any side.
 * [`all`]() - allows to display data labels on all points.